About our club

 Many of the members come every week, but it’s not compulsory.
 We recognise that people are so busy these days that they come when they can.
 And those who turn up irregularly are welcomed whenever they’re able to join us.

-1. One of our biggest events is the Extra Mile cycle challenge that occurs in September each year with 200 cyclists taking part in rides in Europe.
-Our event in 2017 is the Brittany Challenge and to date £1,400,000 has been donated to over 250 different charities.
+One of our biggest events is the Extra Mile cycle challenge that occurs in September each year with up to 200 cyclists taking part in rides in Continental Europe.
+Our event in 2019 is the Flanders Challenge, although before getting to Flanders, we ente France, Luxembourg and Germany!
+To date £1,500,000 has been donated to over 250 different charities.

-Money raised at our events and activities, is donated to a wide range of local charities and organisations including Willen Hospice, MK Snap, AYME and of course to the Worldwide Rotary objective to eradicate polio everywhere.
+Money raised at our events and activities, is donated to a wide range of local charities and organisations including Willen Hospice, MK Snap and of course to the Worldwide Rotary objective to eradicate polio everywhere.

 We also have some fun together at purely social events organised by members of the club, such as nature and pub walks, theatre trips and meals in local restaurants.